Chart Color Schemes

 Watsonia has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: 149 McKimmies Road Residential Precinct, M80 Ring Road Completion, Diamond Creek Community Infrastructure Master Plan, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham) are key projects.
-The following details those most relevant.
+AreaSearch has identified one major project likely affecting this region: 149 McKimmies Road Residential Precinct, M80 Ring Road Completion, Diamond Creek Community Infrastructure Master Plan, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham) are key projects, with the following list detailing those of most relevance.

 Professional plan users can use the search below to filter and access additional projects.